Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 To master the basics of OpenCV library I watched a [tutorial](https://youtu.be/WQeoO7MI0Bs) that is also made by that guy.
 Then I started looking for other augmented reality/webcam sudoku solving projects.
-Many of them had very nice features, but none was perfect.
+Many of them had very nice features, but imho none was perfect.
 The following projects deserve a special mention:
 * https://youtu.be/QR66rMS_ZfA

 * https://youtu.be/uUtw6Syic6A
 https://github.com/anhminhtran235/real_time_sudoku_solver

 Even though my project may seem at first glance just a combination of the best features of those mentioned above, creating it was not a trivial task.
-It took me more than 1 month (at least 100 hours).
+It took me more than 1 month to do it (at least 100 hours).
 The most engaging was to come up with a better way to extract digits from a board for the neural network that would work for any sudoku - both those with large and small digits and both those with thick and thin grids.
 Another difficult task was the implementation of solving rotated sudoku.
-But what I am most proud of is something that is imperceptible at first glance - my own sudoku puzzle algorithm, which I have unconsciously developed over the past few years.
-Its implementation was a very interesting experience.
+But what I am most proud of is something that is imperceptible at first glance - my own sudoku puzzle algorithm, which I have "unconsciously" developed over the past few years by solving sudoku in real life.
+Implementation of the algorithm was a very interesting experience.

 But THE MOST IMPORTANT thing is that while writing this project I learned A LOT OF new things.